RogerMGu/Portfolio/Project 2 - Data exploration with Python and visualization with Power BI/README.txt

 - A python notebook file for the initial exploration looking for insights.

 - A Power BI project with a dashboard to visualize the insights found.

+- There is also a .pdf file containing the dashboard, in case there is a problem with the Power BI project.